-The volume of reported cargo thefts in the United States averaged 49 thefts per month in the US in 2018.
+The volume of reported cargo theft in the United States averaged 49 per month in the US in 2018.
 According to the annual SensiGuard Supply Chain Intelligence Center (SCIC) report, there were a recorded 592 cargo thefts with the highest number at 171 in Q4 at an average value of $142,342.

 On the SCIC 5-point scale of low to moderate, elevated, high and severe, the United States is ranked as a ‘high’ level threat for cargo thefts.

 Although the volume of reported cargo thefts in the United States dropped 19% from 2017 to 2018 and total average value dropped 2%, thieves are evolving their methods to obtain their desired merchandise and avoid capture.
 Despite the decline, evidence exists to support a strong danger will persist.

 Organized criminals form part of an established network of fences and buyers who place orders for specific merchandise for thieves to target.
 Criminal networks also include contacts who alert thieves to inside information about the contents, values, security measures and destinations of loads.

 “Thieves in the U.S. have long utilized the ‘risk vs reward’ calculation when targeting cargo.
 And in so doing, they have shifted focus to other methods and products that provide a lesser chance of capture or disruption, thereby reducing their risk,” the report states.
 “This can be seen in the continued increase of reported mixed retail loads, or less than truckload (LTL) thefts.
 These shipments are typically a mix of product destined for a brick and mortar retail store.”

 Reported LTL thefts are categorized as pilferage and have seen a dramatic 198% increase since 2014, breaking records in 2017 and again in 2018.
 LTL shipments are considered to be more vulnerable than full truckload shipments, as they are often less closely guarded.